Prohibition against possession of same genus or domestic animal

 (b) when a person files a motion and affidavit described in paragraph (a) of this subsection, the sentencing court will hold a hearing.
 At the hearing, the sentencing court will grant the motion if the person proves by clear and convincing evidence that:

-(A) continued enforcement of the prohibition against possessing livestock would result in substantial economic hardship that cannot otherwise be mitigated
+(A) continued enforcement of the prohibition against possessing or residing with livestock would result in substantial economic hardship that cannot otherwise be mitigated

 (C) the person is capable of providing and willing to provide necessary, adequate and appropriate levels of care for all livestock that would come within their custody or control if the petition is granted